terryalx/terryalx/README.md

 - 👋 Hi, My name is Terry.
-This is my studay account for a SWE course with @ALX
+This is my study account for a SWE course with @ALX
-- 👀 I’m interested in SWE and Programming
+- 👀 I’m interested in SWE and Cloud DevOps!
 - 🌱 I’m currently learning SWE @ALX
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... setalxswe@gmail.com